 Where are on-campus jobs available?

-The departments shown below participate in the work-study program, though not all have determined if they will hire additional students.
-Also shown is a brief indication of the work to be done in each area.
-“Office work” may involve tasks such as filing, data entry, photocopying, assisting with mailings, making/returning phone calls, etc.
+The departments shown below usually participate in the work-study program, though not will hire additional students.
+A brief description of the work to be performed is also shown.
+“Office work” involves filing, data entry, making and returning phone calls, photocopying, assisting with mailings, etc.

 - Academic Support: office work